LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 Hello!
 So glad you could join us.

-This document serves as documentation of the atmos part of our codebase, primarily gasmixtures and environmental atmos, as they are the most pertinent and misunderstood.

-Whether you're here for the meme, to attempt to powergame reactions, or to add a new sort of equalization, I hope this is helpful to you, and I look forward to what you make.
+Atmospherics is the system we use to simulate gases.
+Might as well get that out of the way.
+It is made up of several major parts, and a few more minor ones.
+We'll be covering the air subsystem, gas mixtures, reactions, environmental flow, and pipenets in the document.

 If you'd like to understand more about how environmental atmos works after reading the relevant subsection, go to Appendix B. It discusses how to properly visualize the system, and what different behavior looks like.

-Now then, here we go.
+Now then, into the breach.

 ## 3. The Air Controller